What is an ECN Broker?

 FIX has become the de facto messaging standard for global stocks trading and is used by an essential number of fixed-income, derivatives, and forex traders as well.

-This gives some major advantages to the ECN broker: This kind of broker works with direct electronic trades from one participant to another, avoiding exchanges.
+This gives some major advantages to the ECN broker: This kind of forex broker works with direct electronic trades from one participant to another, avoiding exchanges.
 He uses direct communications to give clients access to other participants in currency markets.
-This makes, for example, scalping, in which traders profit from minimal movements in any direction by a currency pair, much easier and more profitable.
+This makes, for example, forex scalping, in which forex traders profit from minimal movements in any direction by a currency pair, much easier and more profitable.

-This kind of broker can bring together a group of market participants, and then matches one who wants to trade A/B with another who is trading B/A – fill in with ~USD/GBP, EUR/JPY or whatever.
+This kind of forex broker can bring together a group of market participants, and then matches one who wants to trade A/B with another who is trading B/A – fill in with ~USD/GBP, EUR/JPY or whatever.
 Prices are fixed by the market participants’ orders, and this is why the spreads are so much better with an ECN broker.
 But ECN brokers do charge a commission on trades just so that they can make a living with such tight spreads.

 To make this work, all ECN brokers have access (via the network) to the same information – all orders being entered on the ECN – and trade at the exact same prices.
 So all the network has to do is to match buyers and sellers.